sujumayas/model-editor-isometric/README.md

 To create a production build, run `npm run build`, then preview it with `npm run preview`.

+## Pixel asset generator (Gemini 3.0)
+- A Netlify Function at `/.netlify/functions/pixel-asset-generator` prompts Gemini 3.0 to render upload-ready sprite sheets.
+- Assets are authored as transparent PNGs with 32x32px tiles, no gutters or drop-shadows, and gentle top-left lighting so they align with the editor’s 2:1 iso shading.
+- Configure a `.env` or Netlify environment variable `GEMINI_API_KEY` with your Gemini key.
+The default model is `gemini-3.0-pro-exp-01`; override via the `model` payload field if needed.
+- Run locally with Netlify CLI (`netlify dev`) and call from the front-end through `generatePixelAsset` in `src/assets/pixel/PixelAssetGeneratorClient.ts`.

 ## Usage
 - **Select tiles:** Click a sprite in the palette to set the active tile.
 Layers can be toggled or selected from the layer panel.
 - **Paint/erase:** Choose the Brush (B) or Eraser (E) tool, then click or drag on the grid.
 Use Ctrl+Z / Ctrl+Y for undo/redo.